Open Arts

 Institut für Open Arts | © Studio Fjeld

-The Salzburg Open Arts Program is an open and experimental art study program that explores the field of inter-, trans-, cross-, multi-, and undisciplinarity as an independent artistic and theoretical field.
-It advocates for giving the complex and divers realities of a contemporary world its needed visibility and free voice.
-In a climate of respectful communication, constructive engagement and transfer - in artist studios, lectures and guest talks - the program negotiates the space emerging between disciplines, sciences and arts, as well as between individuals and communities.
+The Salzburg Open Arts Programme is an experimental course in free art that explores the area of inter-, trans-, cross-, multi-, and undisciplinarity as an independent artistic and theoretical field.
+How we understand this space is inextricably linked with the way in which we encounter the diverse realities of the world.
+In a climate of respectful communication, constructive engagement and transfer - in artist studios, lectures and guest talks - the programme negotiates the space emerging between disciplines, between academia and the arts, and between the individual and society.

 Department of Studies & Examinations